 I looked up to see a dark smear where it must have hit, tinged with spots of red and pink, as if it had literally bashed its brains out.
 I shuddered and looked back at the mess I had made on the floor, trying not to draw comparisons between the two.

 Chris came out from the back a minute later, and between the three of us, we got everything cleaned up.
-I apologized to the McIntyres, but, of course, they wanted their meals for free, and I spent ten minutes arguing with them over it.
+I apologized to the McIntyres, but of course they wanted their meals for free, so I spent ten minutes arguing with them over it.
 In the end, I gave them their food for half off, knowing that I would have to cover the difference myself.
 They didn’t leave a tip.
+Assholes.

 The first thing I did when I got home that night was turn on all of the lights.
 I still lived in the trailer I had shared with my mother.
 When she had passed away, the family we rented it from had offered to switch the lease into my name free of charge.
 Probably because it was so run down that no one else was stupid or desperate enough to pay for it.
 But it was the only home I’d ever had, and so, mainly out of nostalgia, I had agreed.

 It had always felt cramped to me, but tonight it seemed larger than usual, with too many shadows in the corners.
-I had eaten before I left work, and I kept the place pretty much spotless, so, with nothing much to do for the rest of the night, I retired to the room I had slept in since birth and disappeared back into the book I’d been reading earlier.
+I had eaten before I left work, and I kept the place pretty much spotless.
+With nothing much to do for the rest of the night, I retired to the room I had slept in since birth and disappeared back into the book I’d been reading earlier.

 I came gasping awake around midnight, cold and sweat-slicked in my bed.
 A spill of silver moonlight fell across my legs, illuminating the sheets tangled around them.
 I stopped trying to kick myself free.
 In my panic, it had felt like one of those unholy monsters had crawled after me into the waking world, hell bent on dragging me back into my fever dream.

 There was no one there.
 I was being ridiculous.
-Still, it was a long time before I went back to bed, and I slept poorly when I finally fell back asleep, tossing and turning and jerking awake over and over again until the sun finally crept over the horizon and drove the monsters back into the darkness.
+Still, it was a long time before I went back to bed, and I slept poorly when I finally did, tossing and turning and jerking awake over and over again until the sun finally crept over the horizon and drove the monsters away.